IBM-Bluemix-Docs/mass-data-migration/iam.md

 ## Roles and permissions
 {: #roles}

 As an account owner, you can set policies within your {{site.data.keyword.cloud_notm}} account to create different levels of access for different users.
-You decide who is allowed to create and track {{site.data.keyword.mdms_short}} orders from the {{site.data.keyword.cloud_notm}} console.
+You decide who can create and track {{site.data.keyword.mdms_short}} orders from the {{site.data.keyword.cloud_notm}} console.

 The following table shows how identity and access roles map to {{site.data.keyword.mdms_short}} permissions: